aiven/devportal/docs/products/kafka/kafka-connect/howto/gcp-bigquery-sink-prereq.rst

 Create the Google BigQuery dataset
 ----------------------------------

-You can create the Google BigQuery dataset using `the GCP console <https://console.cloud.google.com/bigquery>`__ by following the `instructions in the dedicated page <https://cloud.google.com/bigquery/docs/datasets>`_.
+You can either send the Apache Kafka data to an existing Google BigQuery dataset or create a new one using `the GCP console <https://console.cloud.google.com/bigquery>`__ by following the `instructions in the dedicated page <https://cloud.google.com/bigquery/docs/datasets>`_.

 ..
 Tip::